-After 40 years, the truth-serum quality
+After 40 years, the truth-serum quality of the Icee remains the same. |

 I'd already won major fun-Mom points by giving into the plaintive requests that Joe come home with us after school.
 I called Joe's Mom and asked if it was okay and she heartily gave her consent—and gained two more hours to relax or get done whatever it was she was trying to do on Thursday.
 Jack and Joe were elated.
 Is there anything better than discovering your best friend can come over to play?
 Yes.
 There's discovering your best friend can come over and you get a mid-week Icee.